Itheum/architecture-diagrams/live_whitepaper.md

 ## Multi-Chain Strategy <a name="multi-chain-1"></a>
-The Itheum Data DEX will work across EVM and non-EVM compatible chains from day one of its mainnet launch.
-We already have Ethereum, Polygon, BSC, Harmony, PlatON and Parastate working and will be deploying into Avalanche shortly.
-We are also working on a `native middleware interface` to enable support for non-EVM blockchains like Elrond, Algorand, Hedera, and others.
-Currently, data advertised on a particular chain can only be visible to participants who are on the same chain. i.e. a buyer can only buy data advertised for sale on the same chain (Multi-Chain Architecture).
+The Itheum Data DEX will work across EVM and non-EVM compatible chains.
+We already have the Data DEX deployed to the Ethereum, Polygon, BSC, Avalanche, Harmony, PlatON and Parastate (Future Polkadot Parachain) testnets.
+We are also working on a `native middleware interface` to enable support for non-EVM blockchains like Elrond, Hedera, Algorand, and others.
+Currently, data advertised on a particular chain can only be visible to participants who are on the same chain. i.e. a buyer can only buy data advertised for sale on the same chain.
+This design is called the `Multi-Chain Architecture`.

-We are working on cross-chain advertising and purchasing of data facilitated via cross-chain oracles that will allow for the transaction handshake to be done between chains and allow for the data to be verified and transacted as well as for the mint/burn of chain native tokens to balance the chain specific token repositories (i.g. burning of Polygon tokens and minting of BSC tokens and vice versa as data is transacted across chains).
-This will be our Cross-Chain Architecture initiative.
+We are working on cross-chain advertising and purchasing of data facilitated via cross-chain oracles, relays, and bridges that will allow for the transaction handshake to be done between chains and allow for the data to be verified and transacted as well as for the mint/burn/lock of chain native tokens to balance the maximum token supply across the chains (i.g. burning of Polygon tokens and minting of BSC tokens and vice versa as data is transacted across chains).
+This will be our `Cross-Chain Architecture` initiative.

 {% youtube 63BE4plzDzw %}
 > _Demo video of the Itheum Data DEX working on Ethereum and Polygon_